msminek/talend-studio-se-master/README.md

 ## Features

 - Simply build Talend Open Studio(s).

-  - A current stable version is release/7.3.1
+- Successfully builds:
+  - 7.2.1 snapshot(master) from Feb 2019 - June 2019
+  - 7.3.1 snapshot(master) at Oct 2019
+- Failed to builds:
+  - tags/release/7.3.1 at Jan 2021
+  - tags/release/7.4.1M6 at Jan 2021

 ## Getting started

 1. Prepare git and bash environment.

+    With Linux, you simply install git with your package manager.

-    On your Windows 10, [Git for Windows](https://gitforwindows.org/) should be easy because you will maybe use git command later :).
+    If you are on Windows 10, [Git for Windows](https://gitforwindows.org/) should be easy because you will maybe use git command later :).
 For more detail, [SDKMAN! installation page](https://sdkman.io/install) would be help you.
+And I also recommend [chocolatey package manager](https://chocolatey.org/) for beginners.

+    ```shell-session
+    @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
+    choco install -y git zip
+    ```

 1. Install build tool chain.

     [SDKMAN!](https://sdkman.io/) should be easy for all.
+Because it supports both Windows and Linux environment.

     ```shell-session
     curl -s "https://get.sdkman.io" | bash